jmulford-bandwidth/Java-V2-Messaging-SDK/README.md

 <br>

 Controller objects are used to set up requests on Bandwidth's API, and use the BandwidthClient to execute these requests.
-If the request requires a request body, a model object is required as a parameter to a controller's function.
+If the request requires a request body, the corresponding controller function will require a model object as a parameter.

 <br>